 Lens mount: L

-Construction: Magnesium ally with dust and splash resistant seals
+Construction: Magnesium alloy with dust and splash resistant seals

-Stabilisation: 5 axes in-body IS to 5EV, 6.5 with Dual IS
+Stabilisation: 5 axis in-body IS to 5EV, 6.5 with Dual IS

 Viewfinder: 2,360,000-dot OLED electronic viewfinder with 0.74x magnification

 Key video specifications: 4K (3840×2160) 4:2:2 10-bit LongGOP H.264 29.97/23.98p/25p and 150Mbps for up to 30mins, 4K (3840×2160) 4:2:0 8-bit LongGOP H.264 29.97/23.98p/25p and 100Mbps unlimited, Full HD (1920×1080) 4:2:2 10-bit LongGOP H.264 59.94/29.97/23.98p/50/25p and 100Mbps unlimited

 Slow & Quick motion: Slow: 4K up to 60p in MP4, FHD up to 120p at full width or 180p with narrower angle of view, Quick: 4K to 1p